Critical exponent and Hausdorff dimension in pseudo-Riemannian hyperbolic geometry: Introduction

-The other invariant we want to generalize is the Hausdorff dimension of the limit set.
+The other invariant that we want to generalize is the Hausdorff dimension of the limit set.
 In the hyperbolic case, it is known since the work of S. J. Patterson and D. Sullivan \cite{patterson1976limit,sullivan1979density} that the Hausdorff dimension of the limit set of a quasi-Fuchsian group is equal to the critical exponent.
-It provides a link between the action of the group inside the Hyperbolic space and the fractal geometry of the limit set. \\ An acausal sphere of $\partial \AdS$ can be seen as a graph of a Lipschitz function, \cite[Corollary 2.9]{merigot2012anosov}, therefore its usual Hausdorff dimension is equal to $n-1$.
-Using the Lorenzian geometry of the boundary (which makes it isometric to the de Sitter space $\dS$) we define a new notion of Hausdorff dimension, that we will denote by $\Hdim_\dS$, this will be done in Section \ref{sec - Lorentzian hausdorff dim}.
-We obtain our first main result \begin{theorem} Let $\G\subset SO(2,n)$ be a quasi-Fuchsian group.
-Then
+It provides a link between the action of the group inside the hyperbolic space and the fractal geometry of the limit set. \\ The Hausdorff dimension is not the right invariant in our case: if $q>0$, we will see that the limit set $\Lambda_\G$ of any $\h^{p,q}$-quasi Fuchsian group has Hausdorff dimension $p-1$.
+Using the pseudo-Riemannian geometry of the boundary we define a new notion called the \textbf{pseudo-Riemannian Hausdorff dimension}, that we will denote by $\Hdim_{p,q}$ ($\Hdim_{p,0}$ being the usual notion of Hausdorff dimension).
+Roughly speaking, this dimension measures the number of pseudo-Riemannian balls (which are the interiors of quadrics) necessary to cover a set, in the same way that the classical Hausdorff dimension measures the number of metric balls necessary to cover the set.\\ We obtain our first main result \begin{theorem} If $\G\subset \PO(p,q+1)$ is $\h^{p,q}$-convex cocompact, then

-\end{theorem} As a corollary of this theorem we find the upper bound on the critical exponent namely $\delta_\AdS(\G)\leq n-1$.